 Pull up a ringside seat at Oyama's teppanyaki grill and let the games begin.
 Located on the border of Chinatown in Fortitude Valley, Oyama is as much entertainment as it is delicious.
 With four set menus ranging from $48 to $92, we recommend keeping it simple and ordering the terriyaki chicken—it's the standout.

-Saiko is the spiritual home of teppanyaki in Brisbane.
-Part performance artists and part chefs, watch the expert hands of the teppanyaki masters cut, cook, and flip before you.
-If you really want to splash out, the Premium Super Saiko for two comes in at $110 and gets you eye fillet, chicken, prawn, scallop, salmon, tuna, calamari, octopus and Moreton Bay bug.
+Part performance artists and part chefs, watch the expert hands of the Brisbane teppanyaki masters at Kamikaze cut, cook, and flip before you.
+If you really want to splash out, the Supreme Sakura Set for two comes in at $124.95 and gets you marble beef, prawn, scallop, salmon and Moreton Bay bug.
 You won’t even need the salad and steamed rice on the side.

 A neighbourhood favourite, the Koya experience is as much about the highly entertaining chefs and the cheerful staff as it is about the fresh, locally sourced eats.
 The fun begins with miso soup and salad of cource, as well as the obligatory egg fried rice, but here you'll also get an entree of either pork gyoza, chicken karaage, sashimi or chilli prawn, before being tossed your fiery meats.
 Ranging from $48 to $90, the selections level up from your classic prawn, barramundi and beef eye fillet to the boujee prawn, salmon, scallop, lamb rack and lobster tail.

-Had enough teppanyaki and want to broaden your foodie scope?
+Had enough teppanyaki in Brisbane and want to broaden your foodie scope?
 Check out Brisbane's best Japanese restaurants here.